TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock.rst

   Setting the *spec* of a :class:`Mock`, :class:`MagicMock`, or :class:`AsyncMock`
-  to a class with asynchronous and synchronous functions will automatically detect the synchronous functions and set them as :class:`MagicMock` (if the parent mock is :class:`AsyncMock` or :class:`MagicMock`) or :class:`Mock` (if the parent mock is :class:`Mock`).
+  to a kundi with asynchronous and synchronous functions will automatically detect the synchronous functions and set them as :class:`MagicMock` (if the parent mock is :class:`AsyncMock` or :class:`MagicMock`) or :class:`Mock` (if the parent mock is :class:`Mock`).
 All asynchronous functions will be :class:`AsyncMock`.

-  >>> class ExampleClass:
+  >>> kundi ExampleClass:
   ...     def sync_foo():
   ...         pass
   ...     async def async_foo():